-Brazilian jiu-jitsu is an excellent grappling martial art to master to improve your self-defense skills, fitness abilities, etc. It’s an organized and fantastic discipline where practitioners earn various colored belts, including the BJJ brown belt, to demonstrate their development and help them stay concentrated.
-So, you’re probably wondering what rank is a brown belt in jiu-jitsu?
+Brazilian jiu-jitsu is an excellent grappling martial art to master to improve your self-defense skills, fitness abilities, etc. It’s an organized and fantastic discipline where practitioners earn various colored belts, including the BJJ brown belt, to demonstrate their development and help them concentrate.

 Brown belt is an advanced rank level in Brazilian jiu-jitsu that follows the purple belt and precedes the black belt when learning this magnificent martial art.
-It represents dedicated practitioners who have been practicing Brazilian jiu-jitsu for a long time (5 to 6 years).
+It represents dedicated practitioners practicing Brazilian jiu-jitsu for a long time (5 to 6 years).

 The rest of this post will display more fascinating facts about the Brazilian jiu-jitsu brown belt that you should know.
 We’ll talk about how long it takes to get a brown belt, among other things.
 Keep your eyes peeled!